w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

     the duration or extent of their use of the Web.
 -   **Changing abilities:**{:#changing} Some people may be experiencing progressive or recurring functional limitations that impact their use of the Web differently at different times.
-For instance, some may need particular accessibility features on one day, and others or none on another day, depending on their condition.
+For example, some may need particular accessibility features on one day, and others or none on another day, depending on their condition.
 -   **Temporary impairments:**{:#temporary} Some people may be